jvalue/jayvee/rfc/0007-atomic-valuetypes/README.md

 A valuetype is used to define a set of valid values, so invalid values can easily be identified.
-In many cases, it is sufficient to specify a valuetype based on a primitive valuetype (like `text` or `decimal`) and apply restrictions to further limit the set of values.
+In many cases, it is sufficient to specify a valuetype based on a primitive valuetype (like `text` or `decimal`) and apply constraints to further limit the set of values.
 Consider the following excerpt from a [dataset found on mobilithek.info]( https://mobilithek.info/offers/-8739430008147831066):

 | EVA_NR  | DS100 |      IFOPT      |        NAME        | Verkehr |  Laenge   |  Breite   |      Betreiber_Name       | Betreiber_Nr | Status |